 Peers et al (2003) showed the efficacy of the ESWT on patellar tendinopathy in 15/28 knee cases which were all treated with Shockwave therapy.
 The 13 unsuccessful cases were not treated.
 All in all, there are around 7 articles all published after 2000, which included some 215 cases of patellar tendinopathy treated by ESWT.

 Although some of the studies lacked in methodological areas (underpowered and not much of a follow up) the studies produced very positive results in favour of the use of shockwave therapy for patellar tendinopathy.
 The variation in methodology and the consistency in outcomes make it difficult to ascertain the best treatment regime for using ESWT on this condition.

 Where can I get shockwave therapy for patellar tendinopathy?

-One is able to get shockwave therapy at a few specialist clinics in the UK.?
-There are a growing number of clinics providing this specialist form of treatment.?
-It is beneficial to make certain the type of machine they use is a swiss dolor clast machine as this is the only one that has been tested to high level in research papers.
+One is able to get shockwave therapy at a few specialist clinics in the UK.
+There are a growing number of clinics providing this specialist form of treatment.
+It is beneficial to make certain the type of machine they use is a swiss dolor clast machine as this is the only one that has been tested to a high level in research papers.

 How long will the treatment last for?

 If everything goes to plan with your shockwave therapy for Patellar tendonitis then the treatment should make a significant contribution to reducing the pain and improving the function of your Patellar tendonitis.
 In most cases, the shockwave will get rid of the patellar tendinitis.

 With some tendon surgery, there is a 75% success rate at 18 months, with shockwave for the same condition it has been shown that up to 80% of patients who have received the shockwave therapy at 18 months have a good to excellent result.
 Shockwave is better than surgery for certain tendinopathy and more research is being done with this in mind.